 Again, when I’m in a rush / feeling lazy, I usually don’t bother boiling.

-But, boiling the potatoes before putting them in the oven is what creates the crispy bits on the outside, so it’s a must if you’re aiming to make perfect roast potatoes.
+But boiling the potatoes before putting them in the oven softens them up, giving fluffy edges, and melt-in-your-mouth centres – so it’s a must if you’re aiming to make the best roast potatoes.

 How much oil should I use on my roast potatoes?